intersystems-community/Reports-widgets-documentation/README.md

     else if (@posts_lang == "ES")
         @posts_sum_es

 So functions are in Show Values, MonthYear is in Category.
-Only the last 12 months are taken into MonthYear using the Select Bottom N function.
+Only the last 12 months are taken into MonthYear using the Select Bottom N function, and current month skipped by Skip First option.

 In Y axes format minimum and maximum values edited to improve the visual of the chart.